Nexmo/station/_documentation/audit/concepts/audit-events.md

 | IP_WHITELIST_CREATE | Whitelist IP added |
 | IP_WHITELIST_CREATE | Whitelist IP deleted |

 > **NOTE:** The list of supported event types does change from time to time.
 For this reason the `OPTIONS` method is provided to return event types.
-You can see how to return the definitive list of event types from the [Get event types Building Block](/audit/building-blocks/get-event-types)
+You can see how to return the definitive list of event types from the [Get event types code snippet](/audit/code-snippets/get-event-types)

 ## Audit event objects